improving management decisions

 Managing SCC in patients with one or more risk factors is a significant clinical challenge, especially as SCC-related deaths are now estimated to exceed those from melanoma.
 Since treatment and management plans rely heavily on the risk of local recurrence and metastasis, accurate prognostic information is essential for guiding care.
 However, traditional clinicopathological risk factors alone are often not specific enough to determine risk-appropriate treatment and management strategies for SCC.

-Knowing these individualized risks helps inform the best management and treatment strategy for patients.
+Knowing the risk of metastasis helps inform the best management and treatment strategy for patients.
 The utility of traditional clinicopathologic risk factors is limited by their low positive predictive value, and these traditional risk factors alone are often not specific enough to determine a risk appropriate SCC treatment pathway.
 Incorporating DecisionDx-SCC test results with traditional risk factors provides enhanced accuracy, helping clinicians tailor risk predictions and personalize treatment or management plans based on each patient's unique tumor profile.

 Who is eligible for the DecisionDx-SCC test?